flatpak/meta-flatpak/README.md

 after the image you built, hence in our case *refkit-image-minimal-flatpak-runtime*.

-You should also have a few similarly named flatpak-related files directly under *build*, your current working directory.
+You should also have a few new files under *build*, your current working directory.
 These should include:

   * a flatpak (OSTree) repository containing your image (.flatpak)
   * an Apache2 configuration file for exporting your repository (.http.conf)